botify-hq/developers-docs/api_docs/markdowns/api/analysis/get-url-detail.md

 ## Example

-The following url returns the fields `http_code`, `delay_last_byte` and `outlinks_internal` of the url `http://www.nytimes.com/` (note that the url needs to be encoded).
+The following URL returns the fields `http_code`, `delay_last_byte` and `outlinks_internal` of the URL `http://www.nytimes.com/` (note that the URL needs to be encoded).

 ```SH
 https://api.botify.com/v1/analyses/adam_warlock/demo-project/20150929/urls/http%3A%2F%2Fwww.nytimes.com%2F?fields=http_code,delay_last_byte,outlinks_internal
 ```

 A sample result would be the following.
 Requested fields and their children are returned.
-If would have only needed to get the number of unique internal outlinks, we should have requested `outlinks_internal.nb.unique` in the fields list instead of the parent `outlinks_internal`.
+If we only need to get the number of unique internal outlinks, we should have requested `outlinks_internal.nb.unique` in the fields list instead of the parent `outlinks_internal`.
 ```JSON
 {
   "delay_last_byte": 254,